Nasirkhan294/personal-portfolio/README.md

 ### Deployment

-You can deploy this project using **Github-Pages**.
-In order to make your project live on Github, you'll want to push your updated repo by using these commands:
+You can deploy this project using Netlify or GitHub Pages.

+For GitHub Pages, push your repo with:

 ```
-git add --all or git add .
+git add .

 ```